-How to Watch YES Without Cable: Let’s Talk About Skinny Bundles
+How to Watch YES Online Without Cable

-What are skinny bundles?
-Well, they look and behave a lot like cable – but they’ll cost you a lot less.
-As the name suggests, “skinny” bundles slim down those traditional jumbo channel packages into trimmer bundles of core channels.
+Why is that?
+Well, as the name suggests, “skinny” bundles slim down those traditional jumbo channel packages into trimmer bundles of core channels.
 So you’ll still be paying for YES and other channels that you can’t live without, but you’ll no longer be subsidizing the Professional Darts Channel or the 24-Hour Accordion Network (those aren’t real channels, so don’t bother googling them).
 The second important thing about skinny bundles is that they stream over the internet, much like Netflix or Hulu.
 That keep infrastructure questions largely out of the equation, which means big savings.
-Put it all together and you have a reliable way to watch live TV without cable – and the simplest answer to the question of how to watch YES without cable.
+That also means that you don’t have to deal with big unfair regional monopolies of the sort that dominate the cable television landscape right now.

 We’ll meet a few of these skinny bundles below – but first, we need to note one thing.
 We’re sorry, but we have some bad news for out-of-market fans of the Yankees and Nets: YES is region-locked.

 Sling TV is the elder statesman of the skinny bundle gang, but it has made a late push to acquire the regional sports networks that some of its competitors had broken new ground with.
 Sling TV has kept pace admirably, and among the sports networks you’ll find on the service is YES.